Socram-Occots/ClipTracker/README.md

 ### Choose Where to Save the Timeline Text Files

-- You can customize where the timeline text files are save by using the `Choose directory to save timelines` button.
+- You can customize where the timeline text files are saved by using the `Choose directory to save timelines` button.

     ![Save Directory](Screenshots/SaveDirectory.jpg)